contao/docs/docs/dev/reference/dca/list.md

 {{% notice "note" %}}
 {{< version-tag "5.5" >}}
 All operations are now shown within the context-menu.
 If you want them to appear in the overview, you can enable them by prepending your key with `!` as seen in the example.
+Note that the operations `edit`, `children` and `toggle` will always appear in the overview regardless.

 ```php